McMasterRS/ws_web-design-guide/conclusion.md

 - [Web Content Accessibility Guidelines version 2.0 (Level AA)](https://www.w3.org/WAI/WCAG21/quickref/)

 The complete version of this demo website is available on the `final` branch of the following GitHub repo: [McMasterRS/wsr_web-design-guide](https://github.com/McMasterRS/wsr_web-design-guide).

+If you want to lean how to create and style the Next.js SPA used in this demo from scratch, please consult the [McMaster Branding in Web Development](https://mcmasterrs.github.io/lm_mac-branding) learning module.